Back to jobs

 • Professional Experience:

-• Bachelor’s degree in Finance, Accounting, Business, Economics, or a related field; MBA, CPA, or equivalent advanced credential preferred
+• Bachelor’s degree in Finance, Accounting, Business, Economics, or a related field required; MBA, CPA, or comparable advanced credential preferred

 • Personal Attributes: